oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 |url|yes|string|The URL or network address used to access the repository.|
 <!---- Calin: as we already define previously that any multiline definition admits the description and metadata shold we keep it here (and all subsequent places?) -->

-These keynames can be used to define a repository using a multi-line grammar as follows:
+These keynames can be used to define a repository using a grammar as follows:
 ```yaml
 <repository_name>: